On Minimum Maximal Distance-k Matchings: Abstract

 \section{Abstract}

-We study the computational complexity of several problems connected with the problems of finding a maximal distance-$k$ matching of minimum cardinality or minimum weight.
+We study the computational complexity of several problems connected with finding a maximal distance-$k$ matching of minimum cardinality or minimum weight in a given graph.
 We introduce the class of $k$-equimatchable graphs which is an edge analogue of $k$-equipackable graphs.
-We prove that the recognition of $k$-equimatchable graphs is co-NP-complete for any fixed $k \ge 2$.
-We provide a simple characterization for the class of graphs with equal $k$-packing and $k$-domination numbers.
-We also prove that the problem of finding a minimum weight maximal distance-$2l$ matching in chordal graphs is hard to approximate within a factor of $\varepsilon \ln |V(G)|$ for a fixed $\varepsilon$ unless $P = NP$.
-Finally, we show NP-hardness of the minimum maximal induced matching problem in several restricted graph classes.
+We prove that the recognition of $k$-equimatchable graphs is co-NP-complete for any fixed .
+We provide a simple characterization for the class of strongly chordal graphs with equal $k$-packing and $k$-domination numbers.
+We also prove that for any fixed integer the problem of finding a minimum weight maximal distance-$2\ell$ matching and the problem of finding a minimum weight -independent dominating set are NP-hard to approximate in chordal graphs within a factor of , where $c$ is a fixed constant (thereby improving the NP-hardness result of Chang for the independent domination case).
+Finally, we show the NP-hardness of the minimum maximal induced matching and independent dominating set problems in large-girth planar graphs.